Government communications policy

 The Government Information (Public Access) Act (WOB) addresses both the active and the passive sharing of information: that is, sharing information on request.
 Information about WOB applications can be found under the topic Government Information (Public Access) Act (in Dutch).

 Over the years, various commissions have made recommendations on improving government communications, the most recent being the reports drawn up by the Wallage commission (2001) (in Dutch) and the Wolffensperger commission (2005) (in Dutch).

 Guiding principles of government communications

 Within central government it has been agreed that all ministries will use the same basic principles for communication.
-The main agreements can be found in the Principles for Government Communications (in Dutch).
+The main agreements can be found in the Principles for Government Communications.

 - It should always be clear that government is the source of the information.